-At the ESBB inaugural conference in 2014, the relationships between voice, agency and competence were discussed (Nunn, 2015, Sivasubramaniam, 2015, Unger, 2015).
+At the ESBB inaugural conference in 2014, the relationship between voice, agency and competence were discussed (Nunn, 2015, Sivasubramaniam, 2015, Unger, 2015).
 When students are developing their academic literacy, the complex relationship between developing their own voice and referring to the work of others is central.
 Reflective writing (the focus of this paper) may appear to be based on first-person experience in that it normally starts with a description in context of personal experience.
 However, it does not limit itself to mere description as the ultimate aim is to learn how to make future personal and interpersonal experiences more rewarding and successful.
 In an academic context, the post-descriptive stages of analysis and evaluation of one's own experience can be informed by reference to relevant literature.
 In our context, reflection on one's ability to listen effectively, for example, would start with a description of an actual experience.
-This experience would then be informed by reference to texts on active listening techniques.
 This stage represents an intersubjective stage of reflection as it is informed by reference to 'others'.